Close Menu

 systolic pressure.

 In order to prove you should be paid benefits, you must have testing to show the above elements.
-If you have congenital heart disease, then you will already be getting treatment for one or more of the above elements.
-Your medical records will prove you meet SSA’s rules.
+If you have congenital heart disease, then you will already be getting treatment for the above elements.
+Your medical records will prove you meet SSA’s rules under step three of the review process.
 It is crucial to have treatment for your heart disease in order to win benefits.

 CONGENITAL HEART DISEASE SYMPTOMS PROVE YOU CANNOT WORK

-Even if you have a desk job, if your heart symptoms prevent you from staying on task, then you may not be able to work.
-Likewise, if they require you to take frequent breaks from your job, such as having to get up and step away from your work, then you cannot keep up with work tasks.
+Even if you have a desk job, if your heart symptoms keep you from working for eight hours, then you might get fired.
+Likewise, if your heart symptoms require you to take frequent breaks from your job, then your employer won’t like it.
+Additionally, fatigue from heart disease can prevent you from finishing work tasks.
 Additionally, your heart disease may require you to lie down during the day.
-This prevents all work.
+Heart symptoms can prevent all work.

 The medications that you must take for your heart condition may also affect your ability to work.
-For example, patients who suffer from cardiac arrhythmias are frequently treated with “beta blockers,” which may cause considerable fatigue in some patients.
-That should also be seen in your medical records.
+For example, patients who suffer from cardiac arrhythmias are frequently treated with “beta blockers.”
+These drugs can cause severe fatigue in some patients.
+Reports of fatigue should be part of your medical record.

 OBESITY AND EQUALING LISTING 4.06